 Despite my love for technology I’m not one of those questionable sorts who camp out all night for the latest gadget.

 I’m grumbly because dealing with technology is often a pain and the lifespan of today’s products is woefully short.

 I come from a generation that fixes stuff.
 Trying to do anything less is wasteful in my opinion.

 So I learned how to reflash my dead Nexus 5, but to no avail.

 I’d managed to get the phone and PC connected but the phone refused every attempt at re-flashing the operating system.
 Since I’m not a coder the learning curve was steep and painful.
 In the end I wasted a lot of time confirming my phone was dead.

 My new Samsung S8 is great but I liked my old phone just fine.
 Buying a new phone and setting it up was almost as annoying as trying to fix my old phone.

 It’d be great if my new phone lasted longer than the three and a half years my Nexus 5 did, but I’m not counting on it.
+I don’t want to be buying a new phone 3 years from now!
 Why can’t we build stuff to last?